| |

 the information and broadcasting (I&B) ministry resulting in a meeting between eminent filmmakers and junior minister Rajyavardhan Rathore slated for February 25.
 Gangs of Wasseypur director Anurag Kashyap said:

-minister of state for urban development, said he felt for the cause.
+for urban development, said he felt for the cause.
 Referring to Nihalani's diktat, he said, Maybe, some people are speaking out of turn and are not really in tune with the film industry's needs.
+No cuss words.
 No

 article from